cache2k/cache2k/src/site/markdown/benchmarks.md

 Note that the hit rates of cache2k become better for more threads, while Caffeines' hit rates degrade slightly.

-Let us take a look at the memory usage:
+Since caching libraries are used to manage memory resources efficiently it is important to keep a close eye on memory usage of the library itself.
+So let us take a look at the memory usage:

 ![](benchmark-result/ZipfianSequenceLoadingBenchmarkMemory4-1M-500-liveObjects-sorted-notitle.svg)